 Building brand awareness is so important, even if your company is an established, 20-year-old organization.
 Brand awareness campaigns aren't necessarily laser-focused on closing deals, but more so on creating memorable, engaging messages that get your name, product, people, and mission in front of your target audience.
-This can lead to increased recognition and preference for your app.
+This can lead to increased recognition and preference for your brand.

 Improving engagement can help push your brand awareness goals along faster.
 When viewers are captivated by ad experiences, they're more likely to interact with that content and share it on public platforms, like social channels.
 This inevitably leads to reaching more people (and more of the same people).

-Boosting reach can simply mean getting your app in front of more people, but for marketers, it more often means getting in front of more people in specific audiences.
-Maybe you want to expand the demographics of your target audience.
+Boosting reach can simply mean getting your brand in front of more people, but for marketers, it more often means getting in front of more people in specific audiences.
+Maybe you want to expand the demographics of your target buyer, or maybe you're opening in a new market and want to reach people in those new locations.